 You cannot imagine how useful I found the article, Very and Other Useless Words to Erase Forever from writerscircle.com.
 The overused words listed in it are:

 This taught me that I really, really have a problem with my manuscript.
 No, really.
 I swear, really.

-You have to realize that the first draft is going to be the worst version of your book.
-I’m writing a fantasy novel, so it’s got losta words in it, but I had no idea how many of them were useless words.
+It’s important to realize that the first draft is going to be the worst version of your book.
+I’m writing a space opera, so it’s got lotsa words in it, but I had no idea how many of them were useless words.

 We writers need to remember that [editors] are primarily here to help us and not criticize us.

 After I stopped blushing over my atrocious skills, I went through the manuscript and corrected the sentences.
 You know what?
 Rewriting them made them so slick.
-It was just like how editors’ comments made my technical writing tighter and easier to read.
+It was just like how editors’ comments back in the day made my technical writing tighter and easier to read.
 I have the greatest respect for editors.
-They actually love the written word, and want it to look its best.
-We writers need to remember that they are primarily here to help us and not criticize us.
+They actually love the written word and want it to look its best.
+We writers need to remember that they are primarily here to help and to not criticize us.

 I still don’t know if I’m going the traditional publishing route or if I’ll forge on as an indie author.
 I might lean toward the latter option because I’d like to walk through each step of the writing process to keep learning best practices and to understand what makes a professional product.
 (Yes, my artist’s hat just flew off, replaced by my businesswoman’s fedora.)

 Part of my education is to eat humble pie with two forks at once, so I can take constructive advice.
 I want my chapters to sing.
 If you don’t like my book, I want it to be because it’s not to your taste, not because it seems amateurish and rushed.